 The Dolomites were once described by Le Corbusier, the Swiss-French architect, designer, painter, urban planner, and writer, as the most beautiful mountain range in the world.

 The best period to cycle in the Dolomites on either road or mountain bikes is between May and October.

 South Tyrol may only be a small region of Italy, near the Austrian border, but twenty-one of its restaurants have managed to achieve twenty-six Michelin stars.
 This makes it one of the most competitive culinary hotspots in Europe.
+Rosa Alpina

 Chef Norbert Niederkofler selects only the highest quality ingredients found on his doorstep, from wild game to mountain herbs, to create dishes in ‘a light Mediterranean way’.
-The food which St Hubertus is globally renowned, perfectly embodies nornert’s dedication to nature and quality, achieve feats of culinary technique and innovation which are entirely respectful of the ingredients.
+The food which St Hubertus is globally renowned, perfectly embodies Norbert’s dedication to nature and quality, achieve feats of culinary technique and innovation which are entirely respectful of the ingredients.

 Great for Health and Fitness

 Velo Monaco actively promotes and creates awareness of the benefits of cycling not just from a health and fitness perspective but also for the green environment.

 Our electric road bikes provide the best of all worlds: Use the battery wisely by managing the different power modes and resist the temptation to fly off into the distance with turbo mode too often.
 Eco mode gives a gentle push while lasting much longer.

 But don’t think it will be that easy, if you don’t manage your battery use sensibly, you could run out of steam or indeed in this case battery power.